phpMussel/plugin-boilerplates/README.md

 phpMussel v3 is the current latest available major version.

-The boilerplate code for each major version respectively in contained within its own directory.
+The boilerplate code for each major version is contained within its respective directories.

 ---